luizmr/netflix-landing-page/README.md

 ## 💻 About project

-A replica of Netflix landing page made with pure CSS, HTML and JS.
+A replica of Netflix landing page made with pure CSS, HTML and JS, fully responsive.

 ## 🛠 Technology